-ENKULN TENT ELIGIBILITY CLAIM

-Claimant Name: Address:
+Claimant Name:

+Address:

+·

-Electorate Local government district: Ward:
+Electorate Local government district:

+Ward:

+1

-Rejection of claim Your enrolment eligibility claim has been rejected bed cause:
+Rejection of claim Your enrolment eligibility claim has been rejected been been rejected be cause:

-Appeal If you are dissatisfied with the decision to reject your claim you may appeal to the Electoral Commissioner. you should fill in the enclosed appeal form and send it Commissioner at the Western Australian Electoral Co Alternatively you can write to the Electoral Commissi grounds for your appeal and details of all other inform your appeal.
-You may send your appeal form or letter by post, by f means so long as it is capable of being printed in its ensignature.
-If you send it by fax or electronically you she been received.
-If you wish to appeal to the Electoral mmission.
-Oner setting out the nation which supports ax or by other electronic ntirety, including a
+Appeal If you are dissatisfied with the decision to reject your enrolment eligibility claim you may appeal to the Electoral Commissioner.
+If you wish to appeal you should fill in the enclosed appeal form and send it to the Electoral Commissioner at the Western Australian Electoral Commission.
+Alternatively you can write to the Electoral Commissioner setting out the grounds for your appeal and details of all other information which supports your appeal.
+You may send your appeal form or letter by post, by fax or by other electronic means so long as it is capable of being printed in its entirety, including a signature.
+If you send it by fax or electronically you should check that it has been received.

+Chief N.

-Chief Name:
+Chief Executive Name:

-Executive Officer Signature: Date:
+Officer Officer Signature: Date: